Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Discussion

 \section{Discussion}

-\paragraph{Key Contributions.} Our multi-key watermarking defense makes watermark forgery fundamentally harder by requiring attackers to trigger exactly one key.
+\textbf{Core Contributions.} Our method makes watermarking forgery more challenging since attackers must trigger exactly one detector and cannot easily `overshoot' their target.
 This requires a precise statistical balance that known averaging attackers fail to achieve.
-Our key results are that (i) forgery success reduces from up to 100\% to as low as 2\%, far lower than the theoretical bound for blind attackers of $1/e\approx 37\%$ with $r\rightarrow \infty$. (ii) The forgery resistance scales with the number of keys $r$ while maintaining low false negative rates. (iii) Our approach generalizes across modalities since it treats the underlying watermarking method as a black-box and we show results for the text and image modalities. (iv) We show that capable, adaptive attackers can exceed the theoretical bound and can achieve approximately 65\% detection accuracy when limiting them to $5\,000$ labelled samples per key.
+Our core results are that (i) forgery success reduces from up to 100\% to as low as 2\%, far lower than the theoretical upper bound for blind attackers. (ii) Forgery resistance scales with the number of keys $r$ while maintaining fixed false positive rates. (iii) Our method is applicable across modalities which we show for text and image modalities. (iv) Our method can be applied to any watermarking method and has only a linear computational overhead. (v) We evaluate blind and informed adaptive attackers under strong assumptions to show under which assumptions our method offers limited resistance to forgery.

-\paragraph{Theory vs Practice.} Optimal blind attackers who can trigger keys independently could achieve a forgery success rate of up to $37\%$.
-However, in our experiments we often observe much lower forgery rates of up to only 2\%.
-The blind attackers we study often perform worse than the bound since it is difficult to calibrate against our multi-key watermarking method and the attacks produce correlated signals across keys.
-In effect, they trigger too many or too few keys during detection, which makes the forgery attempts unsuccessful.